 Last Updated on

-For a number of months now we have believed that Search Engines will slowly start to prefer HTTPS/ SSL websites and just yesterday Google officially confirmed HTTPS as a ranking signal:
+For a number of months now we’ve suspected an https ranking factor and that Search Engines will slowly start to prefer HTTPS/ SSL websites.
+Recently, Google officially confirmed HTTPS as a ranking signal:

 Security is a top priority for Google.
 We invest a lot in making sure that our services use industry-leading security, like strong HTTPS encryption by default.
 That means that people using Search, Gmail and Google Drive, for example, automatically have a secure connection to Google.